-Provides for up to 15 days of leave in any 12 month period, for employers with 50 or more employees under certain circumstances.
+The law provides for up to 15 days of leave in any 12 month period for employers with 50 or more employees under certain circumstances.
 Notice of law is required by employer and leave can be unpaid or paid using employee sick time.

 Osborne-Trussell v.
 The Children's Hospital Corp., 488 Mass.
 248 (2021)

 Court ruled that a defendant who had been hired by the plaintiff was terminated illegally after the defendant informed her employer that she might need to leave to cooperate with law enforcement regarding her abuser violating a harassment order (MGL c.149, § 52E).